See More Business: 2001/02 season

 The next year it looked like time would be called on See More Business' impressive career.
 He fell in the Rehearsal Chase and was pulled up in the Welsh National.
 He bounced back with a convincing win in the Jim Ford but it was a weak field.
 Still he lined up in that year's Cheltenham Gold Cup.
 To the racing public's delight he ran a wonderful race.
 He was unable to hold off Best Mate and Commanche Court but his third place showed him back towards his best.
 Sadly, he couldn't repeat the trick at Aintree and was well-beaten in the Martell Cup Chase.

 Later career

 See More Business' four races the following season were a mixed bag.
 He was defeated by More Than A Stroll in Down Royal, won another Rehearsal Chase and Jim Ford before coming well down the field in the Cheltenham Gold Cup.

 See More Business' last race was on 6 December 2003 when he ran in another Rehearsal Chase.
 He was behind on this occasion and went on to a well-deserved retirement.

 Pedigree

+See More Business is inbred 4S x 5S to the stallion Ballyogan, meaning that he appears fourth generation and fifth generation (via Stella's Sister) on the sire side of his pedigree.

+See More Business is inbred 4S x 5S to the mare Fantan, meaning that she appears fourth generation and fifth generation (via Ela Marita) on the sire side of his pedigree.